browserstate/ajaxify/README.md

 	1. Use our menu selector to find the new page's content, and replace the current content with the new page's content

 	1. Fade the new content in

+	1. Update the NProgress bar that the content has been loaded

 	1. Scroll to the new current content so the user is directed to the right place - rather than them ending up looking at the footer or something instead of your page's content due to the height shift with the content change